Badafest/samrachana-web/README.md

 2.  ##### MacOS, Linux or other OS

-    At the moment, no installer is available for operration systems other than windows.
+    At the moment, no installer is available for operating systems other than windows.
 So, the only option is to [setup development](#setup-development).

     > You can use `electronJS` to compile samrachana-web into desktop app for your operating stystem.
 This is how, I have prepared setup file for windows 🤐🤐🤐